|

 "This dictionary is a handy resource for both piano technicians and instructors.
 Written by pianist-scholar Siek (emer., Wittenberg Univ.), it touches on major pianists of classical, jazz, and pop genres, as well as famous teachers and pedagogical theorists.
 A unique focus of the work is its information about major and lesser-known piano manufacturers, featuring company history and considerable background on the production of pianos.
 Also included are terms related to the construction and action of the acoustic piano.
 Several essays that appear as appendixes in the volume shed light on historical pianos in relation to the standard repertoire, covering player, reproducing, and digital pianos.
 A preface by the author sets up the work's nearly 400 well-executed entries, which vary in length from a paragraph (e.g., "Aeolian Company") to several pages ("Steinway & Sons"), and include bolded cross-references pointing to related discussions.
 Some of the dictionary's entries offer color photographs and others have helpful diagrams.
 A selected bibliography concludes the work.
 Recommended for all libraries supporting piano performance and technician programs.

-Recommended.
+Summing Up: Recommended.
 Undergraduates through professionals/practitioners; general readers."

 Choice, A Publication of the Association for College & Research Libraries (July 2017)